CristianBarragan/CoffeeBean/docs/05-GraphQL/Resolvers.md

 ## The wrapper pattern

-Rather than one Hot Chocolate resolver method per field, Coffee Beanery routes GraphQL requests through a small number of wrapper resolvers (`WrapperQueryResolver`, `WrapperMutationResolver`) that parse the incoming field selection and hand it to the runtime's [query planner](../04-Runtime/Queries.md) or
+Rather than one Hot Chocolate resolver method per field, Foundgine routes GraphQL requests through a small number of wrapper resolvers (`WrapperQueryResolver`, `WrapperMutationResolver`) that parse the incoming field selection and hand it to the runtime's [query planner](../04-Runtime/Queries.md) or